LouisDesdoigts/zodiax/docs/index.md

 ---

+## Citation

+If you use `zodiax` in your work, please cite the `dLux` paper: currently Desdoigts et al, in prep.

+---

 # 🐍 PyTrees 🌲

 A pytree is a data structure used to represent hierarchical data.
 It is similar to a tree data structure, but instead of each node containing a single data element, each node in a pytree can have multiple children, allowing for more complex data structures to be represented.
 In python this is represented as a series of nested lists, tuples and dictionaries, and all classes are pytrees at the base level.